Caroline and Charles Todd: Ian Rutledge Mysteries

-The authors are best known for a series of novels, set in post World War I England.
-The books deal with the cases of Inspector Ian Rutledge, a veteran of the European campaigns who is attempting to pick up the pieces of his Scotland Yard career.
-However, he must keep his greatest burden a secret: suffering from shell shock, he lives with the constant, cynical, taunting voice of Hamish MacLeod, a young Scots soldier he was forced to execute on the battlefield for refusing an order and moments before a shell from their own artillery buried Rutledge's regiment alive.
-Only Rutledge survived because of a small air pocket between his face and Hamish MacLeod's body.
+In the early 1990s, Carolyn Watjen (born Carolyn Linene Teachey) convinced her son David Watjen to collaborate with her on a mystery novel.
+For the protagonist, they settled on Ian Rutledge, a British veteran of trench warfare during World War I who is attempting to return to his Scotland Yard career as a police detective inspector.
+However, Rutledge must keep his greatest burden a secret: suffering from shell shock, he lives with the constant, cynical, taunting voice of Hamish MacLeod, a young Scottish soldier he was forced to execute on the battlefield for refusing an order only moments before an artillery shell killed everyone in Rutledge's platoon except him.